kwillno/jakt/README.md

 2. `cd jakt`
 3. `pip install -e .`
 	Make sure to use the correct version of pip, some users will need to use `pip3` instead.

+If you intend to develop with Jakt as well as using it for timetracking there is a step 4:
+4. `jakt debug true`
+This way you can create a testing environment without risking your tracked timeslots.
+The only file that is accessed by both environments is the configfile.

 ## License